 Bermagui lies in the middle of a vast coastal range that was occupied by the Djiringanj people for many thousands of years.
-Nearby Wallaga Lake was the heart of Djiringanj country, the Djiringanj being one of the groups making up the Yuin nation.
 It was a Yuin word, no doubt Djiringanj, recorded earlier on as ‘Permageua’, which gave the town its name.

 The first recorded contact between the Yuin and Europeans along the Wilderness Coast was in 1797, when the shipwrecked survivors of the trading vessel Sydney Cove made their way overland from Ninety Mile Beach to Sydney.
 They followed the coastline, a journey of over 700 km, and 61 days later, only three of the original 17 men arrived.
 One of these men, Will Clark, recorded their journey, telling of their experiences with Aboriginal people.

 Bermagui became the port for the early squatters taking up land in the Cobargo and Tilba district from the 1830s. on the Bermagui river near the present day school.
 Ships took their produce to the markets in Sydney and returned with much-needed supplies for the growing communities when the last sawmill closed in Bermagui in 1977 (Clyde Sawmill).

 Although the site proposed for the villages of Bermaguee and Bermaguee South, was proclaimed on 7 April 1868, occupation of the settlement did not begin until 1872, when Thomas Moorhead built a steam-driven timber mill on the river.
 With an abundance of majestic hardwoods, the timber industry became the lifeblood of Bermagui for the next 100 years.

 In 1880 a government wharf was built near Moorhead’s mill.
 At peak times as many as fourteen ships would be waiting to load timber and produce.
 In the same year, gold was discovered along Haywards Beach and the population increased rapidly.
 Within two weeks around two thousand people were on the goldfield, creating extra demand on maritime transport.